krlawrence/graph/ChangeHistory.md

 - Added to the `Gremlin Server` section.
 - Improved coverage of `cyclicPath`
 - Improved coverage of `flatMap`
+- Improved text and examples in section 5.
 - Added to the `JanusGraph GeoSpatial` section and moved the section up a hierarchy level.
 - Added a new sample that demonstrates geospatial queries.
 - General housekeeping and tightening up of some wording.